vengi-voxel/vengi/src/tools/voxedit/README.md

 # Needed improvements

 * Resizing the volume doesn't have to remesh everything
-* Allow to merge and duplicate layers
+* Allow to merge, reorganize and duplicate layers
+* Fix z-fighting for layers